 SMFC Club Ethos

 For many youth football clubs nowadays the emphasis is very much on young players ‘getting signed’ or ‘turning pro’, with coaches selling a dream that effectively doesn’t exist.
 While some of these clubs have a high turnover of boys gaining entry into pro club academies, the stark reality remains that statistically only 1 out of every 100 players actually signed to an academy will go on to play professionally at any level, from the Premier League down to the National League.
 And whilst several boys and girls have actually progressed into academies and centres of excellence from the SMP, even gaining scholarships and contracts in some instances, we have also witnessed first-hand the often devastating impact being released from academies can have on young players.
-The Project Coordinator was a registered Premier League scout with a London club for 10 years, so we have a thorough understanding of how academies and scouting networks operate.
+The Project Manager was a registered Premier League scout with a London club, covering the Lambeth area for 10 years, so we have a thorough understanding of how academies and scouting networks operate.

 An additional concern for us is that a growing number of parents and guardians who can ill afford it are being persuaded to fork out hundreds of pounds in fees to some youth football clubs in pursuit of this ‘dream’.
 This makes us all the more proud that since the creation of SMFC in the 2005-06 season, the annual signing-on fee has remained the same at £10, enough to cover our insurance and league and F.A admin costs.
 Unfortunately, some parents and would-be players seem to view this in the context of us being some kind of ‘Poundland’ club as opposed to the ‘Harrods’ of those that charge the Earth.
 Nothing could be further from the truth.